Louise Linden: M. B. Leavitt's Gigantic Vaudeville and Specialty Company

 M. B. Leavitt claimed, "during the season of 1880 I used the term "Vaudeville" for the first time in connection with a variety entertainment in America."
 Leavitt's new Gigantic Vaudeville and Specialty Company featured a diverse combination of variety acts—such as gymnasts, acrobats, rope skippers, comedians, operatic singers, sketch actors, and musicians—"strung together to produce a compete bill of entertainment".

-In unambiguous contrast to the female burlesque performers of The Rentz-Santley Novelty Company, Linden's publicity poster from Leavitt's Gigantic Vaudeville and Specialty Company presents her "in a manner befitting a respectable artist.
-She wears a fashionable corseted dress with a bustle and long train, a cameo necklace, and a ribbon in her elaborately coiffed hair.
+Linden's publicity poster from Leavitt's Gigantic Vaudeville and Specialty Company presented her "in a manner befitting a respectable artist," in contrast to the female burlesque performers of The Rentz-Santley Novelty Company.
+"She wears a fashionable corseted dress with a bustle and long train, a cameo necklace, and a ribbon in her elaborately coiffed hair.
 She holds her alto saxophone at an angle that complements her dignified pose.
 The image of refinement projected visually by Linden's poster corresponds to the sophistication that her musical performances would provide to the company's bill in balancing the more entertainment-oriented acts."

-After an opening week in Brooklyn, New York, at the end of August, 1880, Leavitt's "Gigantics" embarked on an eight-month tour of major cities throughout the East and Midwest, including Philadelphia, Boston, Washington, Pittsburgh, Cincinnati, Detroit, Chicago, numerous small towns in Wisconsin and Iowa, Kansas City, St. Louis, more small cities and towns in Indiana and Ohio, Cleveland, then finishing the year in the Northeast.
+After an opening week in Brooklyn, New York, at the end of August 1880, Leavitt's "Gigantics" embarked on an eight-month tour of major cities throughout the East and Midwest, including Philadelphia, Boston, Washington, Pittsburgh, Cincinnati, Detroit, Chicago, numerous small towns in Wisconsin and Iowa, Kansas City, St. Louis, more small cities and towns in Indiana and Ohio, Cleveland, then finishing the year in the Northeast.
 In 1881, the company made repeat visits to many of its fall destinations; after a week in Chicago at the end of February, the route turned eastward, with a season-ending week in New York City at the end of April.
 These bookings typically featured week-long engagements in the larger cities' prominent theaters.
 In between its visits to larger cities, the company would be booked in a series of one-night stands in smaller towns within a single region (such as Iowa or Pennsylvania), or in medium-sized cities in the direction of the next big-city destination.